 I also like Gather restaurant which is perfect for Sunday brunch at 4539 N. Lincoln.
-Both my friend and I loved the omelette!!
+Both my friend and I loved the omelet!!
 They have a cozy interior space and great outdoor space for summer dining.

 Next door at 4535 N. Lincoln is The Warbler, opened by the same team behind Gather.
 They have a great menu of American comfort food and vegetarian dishes.
 I thought the food was excellent.
 I enjoyed the baked mussels long with the cauliflower and asparagus sides.
 They have outdoor seating for the warmer months.
 I thought the service and the sleek contemporary design also helped make it a great experience.

 Baker Miller moved from 4610 N. Western Ave. to 4655 North Lincoln Ave.
 B .
 Owners Dave and Megan Miller, have received two James Beard nominations for Outstanding Baker.
-They recently closed Baker Miller and opened Miller Bagel, a new concept, featuring a menu of bagel sandwiches and more.
+They recently closed Baker Miller and opened Bagel Miller Bagels, a new concept, featuring a menu of bagel sandwiches and more.
 I am anxious to try it.